Federal Student Loans

 Subsidized Loans

 These are awarded based on calculated financial need.
 The federal government pays the interest while you are enrolled at least half-time.
-For many subsidized Direct Loans, the federal government also pays the interest during the 6-month grace period after you graduate, leave school or drop below half-time enrollment.
-However, for subsidized Direct Loans first disbursed between July 1, 2012 and June 30, 2014, interest will not be subsidized during the grace period.
-As of July 1, 2013, first-time borrowers of subsidized Direct Loans will have their eligibility for the interest subsidy limited to a period of time not to exceed 150% of the length of the educational program.
+The federal government also pays the interest during the 6-month grace period after you graduate, leave school or drop below half-time enrollment and during a period of deferment.

 Unsubsidized Loans